 Some other important things to keep in mind when looking for high levels of life insurance include:

 - Life insurance and income protection insurance are two completely different types of insurance.
-Life insurance is meant to pay a lump sum to your beneficiaries should you die whilst the cover remains effective.
+Life insurance is meant to pay a lump sum to your beneficiaries should you die while the cover remains effective.
 Income protection insurance actually pays you while you are still alive but unable to attend work because of illness or injury.
-Although you remain alive you still need to earn an income while incapacitated otherwise your family would suffer the same financial fate as if you had died.
-For this reason they are both very important and valuable documents that will make hard times that much easier financially.

 - The amount of premium you pay for either of these insurances will depend on your age and the amount of cover you require.
 It is often argued that the least amount of cover you need for adequate life insurance cover is five times your annual salary.
-This means that the amount your beneficiaries receive in the lump sum payment they receive on your death should be able to be invested and return a regular amount near what you were previously earning.
 For instance if you were earning a salary of $100,000 a year you will need to take a minimum $500,000 cover.

 - Your income protection insurance will return you up to 75% of your average annual salary in a monthly payment while you are unable to earn an income because of illness or injury.
-You will be able to choose when you want these benefits to start as well as how long you want them to be paid.
-Your decision, along with your age will determine the amount of premium you will be asked to pay.
+Note: it could get more difficult to get income protection after the age of 64.

 Is it possible to get life insurance for over 60 with no medical?